dvgica/periodic/README.md

 - caching data that changes irregularly and occasionally, such as a list of a country's airports and their codes

 For data that changes irregularly but must be up-to-date, you likely want to be subscribing to some kind of change event instead.

+### `FnRunner`
+`FnRunner` is useful when you want to do something periodically, but don't need to make any data available.
+Concrete use cases include:

+- deleting old records in a database
+- triggering calls to an external service

 ## Installation